 Smart LED bulbs are controlled by an app on a device such as your phone, tablet or laptop.
-With the app, you can switch the lights on or off control their luminance and set them to turn on or off at set times.
+With the app, you can switch the lights on or off, control their luminance and set them to turn on or off at set times.
 Some smart bulbs can change colour and even have built-in cameras and speakers: the ultimate bulb and a great addition to your smart home technology.

-Indoor lighting serves three primary purposes and can be broken down into the following categories
+Indoor lighting serves three primary purposes and can be broken down into the following categories.

 Ambient light is the standard lighting that illuminates and allows you to use your home in safety and comfort.
-Every room of a dwelling will have at least one ambient light usually on the ceiling.
+Every room of a dwelling will have at least one ambient light, usually on the ceiling.

 Additional lighting that works in conjunction with ambient light to carry out specific tasks.
 A desk lamp is a portable and straightforward form of task lighting.
-Built-in task lights include wall-mounted spotlights, mirror lights to aid in grooming and ceiling mounted track lights mounted above kitchen worktops.
+Built-in task lights include wall-mounted spotlights, mirror lights to aid in grooming, and ceiling-mounted track lights mounted above kitchen worktops.

-Task lights make household chores such as cooking and cleaning more straightforward and more pleasurable; no one enjoys working in inadequate lighting.
+Task lights make household chores such as cooking and cleaning more straightforward and pleasurable; no one enjoys working in inadequate lighting.

-Decorative light is used to create features, effects or highlight features of your home such as feature walls, fireplaces, pictures, trophy cabinets etc. Decorative lighting can work exceptionally well with the colours of your home when installed correctly.
+Decorative light is used to create features, effects or highlight features of your home, such as feature walls, fireplaces, pictures, trophy cabinets etc. Decorative lighting can work exceptionally well with the colours of your home when installed correctly.
 Directional lights are usually used to create these decorative effects.

 The traditional light is wired into the ceiling.
-Ceiling lights are usually connected together within the lighting circuit, which is connected to the consumer unit.
+Ceiling lights are usually connected within the lighting circuit, which is connected to the consumer unit.

 Chandeliers are large designer lights constructed from various metals and glass.
 They house multiple bulbs and are often eye-catching, fitted to work with the room, decor and furniture.
 The best place for chandeliers is above dining tables and seating areas.
 Chandeliers can work well in hallways, bedrooms and even bathrooms.
-Chandeliers hang lower than most other styles of lights so generous ceiling height is usually required.
+Chandeliers hang lower than most other styles of lights, so a generous ceiling height is usually required.